 How do I make my Initial Assessment appointment?

 Alternatively, please feel free to call Erin on 0438 876 796 or via email (firstname.lastname@example.org)

 What else should I know?

-- Assessments are 45 minutes long and currently at the special price of $50 (available at this rate until 31st March 2019) .
+- Assessments are 45 minutes long ($65) .
 Private health rebates apply should your fund cover EP services.

-- You may be eligible for your visit to be covered by Medicare through a EPC/CDM care plan.
+- You may be eligible for a portion of your visit to be covered by Medicare through a EPC/CDM care plan.
 You should speak to your GP to learn if you qualify for this.

 - Please bring any bone density scans/reports to your assessment.